Graham Avenue is being transformed into one of Downtown’s most exciting, walkable districts and a new, exciting Graham Avenue is emerging!

 The Economic Development/Planning objective was to utilize the Transit Mall as a driver for transit oriented development and storefront business start-ups, and over the last decade Graham Mall has seen a significant amount of development activity.

 The city’s newly built Sport and Entertainment Facility and the Bell MTS Place (home of the Winnipeg Jets), now draws over one million people back to the downtown area annually.
 The refurbished Millennium public library also draws over 1.5 million people per year, and the new Manitoba Hydro head office building is home to over 2000 employees.
 The renovation of the old Canada Post Depot into the new Public Safety Building has seen an added addition to the Mall with over 2000 staff members operating 24/7.
+Anchoring Graham Ave. at Main street is ARTIS Reit proposed development, a new $140 million, 40-story apartment tower at 300 Main Street.
+360 new apartment units will tower over downtown’s iconic corner, creating a great new opportunity for more people to live downtown.
 These are just a few of the recent developments which have found a home on Graham Avenue.

 As a result of this development activity, a good density of people are now visiting or working on Graham Avenue and side streets such as Kennedy and Edmonton Street are becoming popular places for small business start-ups.
 New restaurants, shops and cafés are beginning to emerge as well.
 In addition, buoyed by additional traffic generators such the Downtown Farmers’ Market, the area is starting to be seen as hip and happening.